 Source: Jeff Schmidt, RAB

 Author Seth Godin recently blogged about the difference between “urgent” and “important.”
-Godin defines “important” tasks as long-term, foundational, coherent, in the interest of many, strategic, efficient and positive.”
+Godin defines “important” tasks as long-term, foundational, coherent, in the interest of many, strategic, efficient, positive.”

-Urgent, on the other hand, is often set by someone else's agenda without regard to the level of importance to you.
-For instance, I recently turned off my “breaking news” notifications, because I found that while they might have been “urgent” to the news director, they were largely unimportant to me.
+“Urgent,” on the other hand, is often set by someone else's agenda without regard to the level of importance to you.
+Take notifications, for instance.
+I recently turned off my “breaking news” notifications because I found that while they might have been “urgent” to the news director, they were largely unimportant to me.
 It was also helpful to turn off email notifications and many other notifications that were possibly urgent, but not important.

 Godin suggests that if you focus your time and energy on the important items, the urgent matters will be dramatically reduced.
 “Mollifying an angry customer is urgent, building systems and promises that keep customers from getting angry are important.”